Sometimes, and in small doses, a little stress is good for you.

 And that means?
 You guessed it.
 More stress.

-But IT contractors’ stress is also down to long working hours.
+IT contractors’ stress is also down to the impact of long working hours.

 61% of IT contractors and small business owners work between 35-48 hours a week.
 That’s about 8 hours more a week than people in full-time employment.